Keyboard shortcuts

 Sysand currently supports (i.e. knows how to obtain) these IRI schemes:

-• http/https: can point to either a KPAR file or to a “directory” containing .project.json/.meta.json.
+• http/https: can point to a few different things:

 • file: can point to either a KPAR file or to a directory containing the project.
+Can also point to a directory containing a git repository, but the directory will be treated as a project directory, unless git+file is used.

 git@github.com:myuser/myrepo.git

-translated into standard syntax becomes
+translated into standard IRI syntax becomes

 See git URL documentation for details.